gogetta69/TMDB-To-VOD-Playlist/README.md

 ## Legal Disclaimer

 This script retrieves movie information from TMDB and searches for related content on third-party websites.
 The legality of streaming or downloading content through these websites is uncertain.
 Please exercise caution and consider the legal and ethical implications of using this script to access and consume copyrighted content.
 Always respect copyright laws and the terms of service of the websites you visit.

+Important: Make sure to put this into the root folder since some apps do not work well with sub directories.

+Updated (10/20/2023): Added the TheTVApp through Xtream Codes Api.
+TheTVApp will be loaded as a Live TV source when adding your server.
+Verified to be working with Smarters and Tivimate.
+The streaming is great very little to no buffering, however the quality is in SD.